There is a qApp macro in Qt5 which is equivalent to Q*Application.instance().

 - it does not handle destruction.

-This "macro" should live in QtCore, but both PyQt5 and PySide2 decided to put this in QtWidgets.
-As a compromize, I propose to put qApp into all three modules, so wherever you create an application, you find this "macro" in place.
+This "macro" should live in QtCore, but both PyQt5 and PySide2 decided to put this into QtWidgets as QtWidgets.qApp.
+As a compromize, I propose to let qApp appear in all three modules, so wherever you create an application, you can find this "macro" in place.
+In addition, it exists in the builtin module and is therefore freely accessible under the name qApp.